 Something old: The only way is vintage

 One of the best things you can do for the planet is buying pre-loved everything and it just so happens that the world’s pre-loved jewellery box is a treasure trove of unusual and sometimes entirely unique finds.
 Susan Caplan is the place to start.
 Its founder honed her skills in antiques, having been brought up by passionate antique collectors with stores in Camden Passage, and started specialising in vintage jewellery in 2008.
 Her collection of hand-picked pieces is grand and glorious; spanning the last 80 years and including gems by Chanel, Givenchy, Nina Ricci, Dior and Trifari.
-And it’s more affordable than you might think; a set of Christian Dior gold plated earrings and necklace, embellished with Swarovski crystals and accented with jet enamel, is £375, while these exquisite rhodium-plated chandelier drop earrings by Givenchy are £275.
+And it’s more affordable than you might think.

+Likewise, Omneque has enlisted a team of experts to source its vintage fashion and fine jewellery.
+If you're looking to invest opt for a piece of Victorian or Georgian jewellery – Omneque carries many pristine, sentimental pieces, such as the acrostic bracelet (above) which spells out Dearest in gemstones.
 Farfetch also has a brilliantly diverse Pre-Owned section, featuring pieces by everyone from McQueen, Balmain and Cartier to Lanvin and Chanel.
-Choose subtle earrings to wear down the aisle then swap them for show-stoppers for the party – these Chanel designs are perfect.
+Choose subtle earrings to wear down the aisle then swap them for show-stoppers for the party – these Dior designs are perfect.

 Something new: Modern pearls & sparkling gems